imKashyap/Standalone-Server/README.md

 ## Features
 Following features have been implemented:

-- [x] Serve REST requests (GET, POST, PATCH, DELETE)
+- ✅ Serve REST requests (GET, POST, PATCH, DELETE)
-- [x] Serve static files from the server to authenticated users only
+- ✅ Serve static files from the server to authenticated users only
-- [x] Render HTML templates
+- ✅ Render HTML templates
-- [x] Convert Dart to JS for use client-side using dart2js compiler
+- ✅ Convert Dart to JS for use client-side using dart2js compiler
-- [x] Authenticate users using JWT Token
+- ✅ Authenticate users using JWT Token
-- [x] Local JSON Database under `database/users.json`
+- ✅ Local JSON Database under `database/users.json`

 ***